 In New Hampshire, Governor Sununu is going to stop the $300 per week payments the unemployed have been receiving from the federal government.
 Why?
 People are saying there are so many jobs out there available and people aren’t working them because they are “being paid to stay home and be lazy.”
 Not only that, he’s looking to pay people an incentive who go back to work.
 People who return to work part-time will be eligible for a $500 incentive after 8 weeks and $1000 for full-time work.

 Sununu is a Republican.
 They allegedly believe in the free market.
 If that were the case, he would not be proposing this.
 All he’s doing is being a shill for companies that pay people poverty-level wages.
-If the free market were working, these jobs would be competing against each other for workers and offering better salary and benefits.
+If the free market were working, these jobs would be competing against each other for workers and offering better salaries and benefits.
 They aren’t.
-Instead they just keep listing the jobs and whining that no one is applying for them.
+Instead, they just keep listing the jobs and whining that no one is applying for them.

 This is particularly true in places that rely on tourism, such as where I live.
-The jobs in this area have largely been tourism and travel related.
+The jobs in this area have largely been tourism and travel-related.
 People are expected to work 40+ hours a week all summer for $15 an hour, or less.
 As soon as the tourists go away, hours get cut.
 They won’t actually lay you off, because they don’t want you collecting unemployment, they just cut the hours to the point no one can live on it.
 There is no sense that places of employment are as invested in their employees as they expect employees to be in their business.
 It’s a one-sided relationship, with employees expected to give everything to the job and just disappear when they are no longer needed.

 This business model has been sold to people over and over.
 While at the same time saying that minimum-wage jobs were never meant to support a family, the same people don’t understand why people who are supporting a family aren’t gobbling up these jobs.
 What we are seeing now is the result of that happening.
 The fact that so many businesses are successful only by paying poverty-level wages to their workers is a huge problem, and it’s finally starting to come home to roost.